GitSpecialClone/AutoSnipeBot/README.md

 - Windows 7 x64 (is more stable)
 - The test minimum is 0.0001bnb
-- Keep in mind latency plays a fundamental role when sniping, I recommend a latency of bellow 250ms, this latency depends on your internet provider, you can minimize it by using a quicknode together with a vps.
+- Keep in mind latency plays a fundamental role when sniping, I recommend a latency of bellow 250ms, this latency depends on your internet provider, you can minimize it by using a `"QUICKNODE" together with a "VPS".`
 - The automatic sale can crash the bot on occasion. an attempt is being made to solve its cause in future updates.
 My strategy that I usually use for an in fair launcher token is the following:
 ```
 * GWEI: 15